Captain Star: Story format and themes

-While Captain Star is removed from the public eye, he continues to be promoted as a hero in public propaganda.
-Keeping him on active duty, while separated from the public by assigning him to the Ragged Edge of the Universe, the public can keep regarding him as a hero who is in his prime forever.
-His birthday is a public holiday throughout the universe, an occasion which allows him to be presented as a larger than life hero figure and promoted as a role model.
-While not presenting as dystopian, it is implied that the government is exploiting Captain Star's fame, presumably as a recruitment tool and to encourage patriotism, unity, and support for the government.
+Despite Captain Star being out of the public eye, he continues to be showcased as a hero through public propaganda.
+By maintaining his active duty status and strategically placing him at the Ragged Edge of the Universe, the public perception keeps him as a timeless hero, forever in his prime.
+His birthday is celebrated as a public holiday throughout the universe, providing an opportunity to portray him as a larger-than-life figure and promote him as a role model.
+While not overtly dystopian, there is an implication that the government exploits Captain Star's fame, possibly as a recruitment tool and to foster patriotism, unity, and support for the government.

 115 space years prior to the events of the program, Captain Star's former captain, Ned Nova, was ordered into retirement.
 Ignoring orders, Nova fled in his ship, the Merry Cheeser.
 Captain Star was ordered to arrest his former captain and chased the Merry Cheeser to a black hole.
 Refusing to retire, Nova piloted his ship into the black hole.
 He was discovered in the present day in suspended animation in the stomach of a space slug on The Nameless Planet.
-Star decided to let him leave in his rocketship and declared that he could never have been Ned Nova because he was only half Ned Nova's age (thanks to his preservation inside the space slug).
+Star decided to let him leave in his rocket ship and declared that he could never have been Ned Nova because he was only half Ned Nova's age (thanks to his preservation inside the space slug).
 While an act of loyalty to his former captain and role model, his willingness to preserve an idealized image of Nova by refusing to arrest him and turn him over to Mission Control in disgrace ironically mirrors Mission Control's decision to preserve an idealized image of Star himself by exiling him on The Nameless Planet.

-The program frequently presents commercialism in an absurd light.
-The opening theme reveals that the voyages that made Captain Star the greatest hero any world has ever known were missions in which he travelled to inhabited planets and renamed them after himself (much as explorers during the colonial era would rename and claim inhabited lands for Europe), and sell them things that they do not need, such as a group of aliens who purchase umbrellas before returning to their underwater homes.
-In the second episode, a "hard sell droid" attempts to sell the crew a carpet and not taking "no" for an answer.
-The crew are eventually forced to dismantle the droid, revealing that it had a brain the size of a pea.
-Many episodes feature unlikely Captain Star-themed products and memorabilia, such as a croquet set using a tee and hoops shaped like Captain Star's head, demonstrating the rampant consumerism surrounding Star's identity and likeness.
+The program frequently satirizes commercialism in an exaggerated manner.
+The opening theme discloses that Captain Star's renowned heroics involved renaming inhabited planets after himself, akin to explorers during the colonial era renaming and claiming lands for Europe.
+He would then proceed to sell unnecessary items to the inhabitants, like a group of aliens purchasing umbrellas before returning to their underwater homes.
+In the second episode, a persistent "hard sell droid" attempts to peddle a carpet to the crew, refusing to accept "no" for an answer.
+Ultimately, the crew is compelled to dismantle the droid, revealing its brain to be the size of a pea.
+Numerous episodes showcase improbable Captain Star-themed products and memorabilia, such as a croquet set featuring a tee and hoops shaped like Captain Star's head, highlighting the pervasive consumerism surrounding Star's identity and likeness.